This is a collaborative post by Ellie Jo.

 We live in a society that encourages us to believe that ownership is everything.
 It isn’t.
 On the contrary, learning to hire assets in the right situations can be the key to financial security.

 Many drivers find that car leasing is a better choice than buying due to vehicle depreciation.
-This guide to the pros and cons gives further insight.
+This guide to buying vs. leasing a car gives further insight.
 Meanwhile, renting an outfit for a family wedding or business event can pay dividends too.
 It lets you enjoy luxuries at a smaller cost.

 When you change your mindset in this manner, the influence on your financial situation throughout 2020 and beyond is huge.
 It is a crucial element in the formula for success.